 Intracranial hematoma: An intracranial hematoma is when the blood collects or pools inside the skull, usually caused by a blood vessel rupturing or from an injury to the head.
 Whether the blood collects in the brain tissue or under the skull, it puts pressure on the brain.
 As the blood clots, the blood clots also apply pressure.
 This compression of the brain deprives the brain of necessary oxygen flow and can result in coma or death.

 Coma: A coma is when someone is unconscious for a prolonged period which leaves a person alive, but they are not able to respond to their environment or move on their own.
 Coma sometimes occurs as a result of brain or other injuries, stroke, alcohol or drug intoxication, infections, seizures, or it can also be the body’s response to an underlying illness.
 Typically a coma will rarely last more than a few weeks, but there are times when they last for an extended period and then become a persistent vegetative state.

 Those who suffer a medium to severe TBI are much more likely to have symptoms that can last permanently.
 These symptoms can compromise a variety of functions and aspects of daily living and can last a lifetime.
-That’s why it’s important to not put off consulting with a brain injury law firm.
+That’s why it’s important to not put off consulting with a law firm.
 Possible chronic conditions include:

 For most patients coping with these problems, treatment is not about medicating or curing the injury.
 It is a kind of physical and cognitive therapy that aims to help them: